Dr Richard Dune

 The critical role of workforce development

-Employee morale and retention - When employees feel valued and see growth opportunities, it boosts their morale and loyalty to the organisation.
-This positive impact on job satisfaction and engagement leads to reduced turnover rates.
+• Employee morale and retention - When employees feel valued and see clear growth opportunities, their job satisfaction increases, leading to stronger loyalty and lower turnover rates.

 Job training vs workforce development